bcm-works/job-mpf/NOTES.md

 Implementation notes, decisions made, thoughts and general recommendations.

+Please also refer to the ADRs in docs/adrs](docs/adrs/)

 ## Time Spent

 I've focused my time on this exercise based on my understanding of the role I'm applying for.